tkrajina/golongfuncs/README.md

     $ golongfuncs -type len/lines ./...
     $ golongfuncs -type total_len/total_lines ./...

-By default, functions shorter than 10 lines are ignored.
-You can change that with `-min-lines <n>`.

 Tests and vendored files are also ignored, use `-include-tests` and `-include-vendor` if you want to measure them.